peteroupc/peteroupc.github.io/randomfunc.md

 > 2. Assume the weights from example 1 are used and the list contains ranges of numbers instead of strings: `[[0, 5], [5, 10], [10, 11], [11, 13]]`.
 After a random range is chosen, an independent uniform number is chosen randomly within the chosen range (including the lower bound but not the upper bound).
 For example, code like the following chooses a random integer this way: `number = RNDINTEXCRANGE(item[0], item[1])`.
 (See also "[**Mixtures of Distributions**](#Mixtures_of_Distributions)".)
 > 3. **Piecewise constant distribution.** Assume the weights from example 1 are used and the list contains the following: `[0, 5, 10, 11, 13]` (one more item than the weights).
 This expresses four ranges, the same as in example 2.
 After a random index is chosen with `index = WeightedChoice(weights)`, an independent uniform number is chosen randomly within the corresponding range (including the lower bound but not the upper bound).
 For example, code like the following chooses a random integer this way: `number = RNDINTEXCRANGE(list[index], list[index + 1])`.
 > 4. A [**Markov chain**](https://en.wikipedia.org/wiki/Markov_chain) models one or more _states_ (for example, individual letters or syllables), and stores the probabilities to transition from one state to another (e.g., "b" to "e" with a chance of 20 percent, or "b" to "b" with a chance of 1 percent).
 Thus, each state can be seen as having its own list of _weights_ for each relevant state transition.
 For example, a Markov chain for generating **"pronounceable" words**, or words similar to natural-language words, can include "start" and "stop" states for the start and end of the word, respectively.
+> 5. The following weights approximate a [**Poisson distribution**](#Poisson_Distribution) with a mean of 0.1: `[90483742, 9048374, 452419, 15081, 377, 8]`.
+The weights for other discrete (integer-only) distributions can be found by calculating the probability that each plausible result is randomly chosen for the distribution, and multiplying each probability by a suitably big number (such as 100,000,000 in this case), rounding to the nearest integer.

 <a id=Weighted_Choice_Without_Replacement_Multiple_Copies></a>
 #### Weighted Choice Without Replacement (Multiple Copies)